Authority Hacker Review – Our Honest Reviews of The Authority Site System & Authority Hacker Pro

 I usually recommend a focus of one to two sources of traffic maximum when you’re starting, so you’re not overwhelmed.
 You can always add social media later.

-Email marketing is an excellent way for affiliates to scale their affiliate websites.
+This is an excellent way for affiliates to scale their affiliate websites.
 Beginner affiliates, usually, only care about making money from selling products when a visitor views their content.

 Advanced affiliates create content that captures visitors’ email addresses and build an email list that will pay off as these new “leads” continue down what’s known as the “email funnel.”

-The best courses I’ve taken on this topic include a section for building an email list with lead magnets and on the best and latest email marketing tactics.
+The best courses I’ve taken on this topic include a section for building an email list with lead magnets and on the best and latest email tactics.